thebrisly/42_Cursus-Piscine/CPP/Notes.md

 - You can access class members using the dot operator (object.class_member).
 - Attributes, also known as member data, consist of information about an instance of the class.
 - Methods, also known as member functions, are functions that you can use with an instance of the class.

+<h2> Pointers & References </h2>

+- A pointer is a variable that holds the memory address of another variable.
+It allows indirect access to the value stored in that memory address.
+Pointers are declared using the (*) symbol.

+Example:

+      int x = 5;
+      int* ptr = &x;

+- Pointer by reference is a mechanism in C++ that allows passing a pointer to a function by reference.
+It is used when you want to modify the pointer itself inside a function, rather than just the value it points to.
+A reference can be thought of as an alias or an alternative name for an existing variable.
+When you declare a reference variable, it becomes an alternative name for an existing object or variable in your code.
+It's declarder using the & symbol.

+Example:

+      int x = 5;
+      int &ref = x;

+      ref = 10; -- will also modify x !